imindersingh/mediawiki-tests/README.md

 - Maven

 ## Approach
-- My first step in understanding the functionlity was to read through the documentation before creating any automated checks.
+- My first step in understanding the functionality was to read through the documentation before creating any automated checks.
 - I found the documentation quite difficult to navigate through but needless to say this is the fun part of testing applications and software.